Travel Spotlight: Take A Trip To Graz, Austria

 Alternatively, Feichtinger Graz Hotel is a great 3-star venue with simple, spacious rooms and a great dining area to kickstart your day.
 Located just five minutes from the city centre, it is an ideal base for a whistlestop sightseeing city break.

 Murinsel Graz is a breath-taking, steel structure in the middle of the River Mur, which has totally earned its status of an island.
 Unless we’re being picky, then technically the whole thing is more akin to a ship, as it is held down by an anchor.
 Beautiful, even more so at night, the structure was designed by artist Vito Acconci in 2003 – the year Graz was named Europe’s Cultural Capital.
-The shell-like structure has an amphitheater, cafe and maze, all in shades of blue.
+The shell-like structure has an amphitheatre, cafe and maze, all in shades of blue.

 Another intriguing building in the city is the magnificent Eggenberg Palace, situated in West Graz.
 The design is based on the Gregorian calendar, alluding to the concepts of time, days, hours.
 It has 365 rooms, 24 state rooms with 52 doors… you get the drift.
 The Baroque beauty is HUGE (erm, let’s revisit the whole 365 room thing again, shall we?), but is definitely worth a visit.